Flu vaccine for children

 Where a child should get their vaccine depends on a number of criteria including their age, medical conditions and whether or not they attend school.

-All school-aged immunisations in Wandsworth are delivered by Hounslow and Richmond Community Healthcare NHS Trust’s South London children and Young People’s Community Immunisation Service (CYPCIS).
+All school-aged immunisations in Wandsworth are delivered by the South London Children and Young People’s Community Immunisation Service (CYPCIS), provided by Kingston and Richmond NHS Foundation Trust.

 If your child misses their vaccination at school or if they are home-schooled, they should be offered a flu vaccine at a community clinic.